AdoLovesChicken/create-customised/README.md

 From 3d Skin Layers to YUNG's Better Nether Fortresses, there is a plethora of vast QOL mods.
 These are all wisely picked and custom-tuned to create the optimum modpack experience.

 ## Performance
-Create Customised houses a multitude of various optimisation mods available for Forge.
+Create Customised houses a multitude of various optimisation mods available for NeoForge.
 It is fine-tuned to run at a _somewhat_ stable framerate.

 ## Multiplayer!
 The modpack even comes with the _Essential Mod_, so you can play with friends any time you'd like!
 You can also pin servers using _Cherished Worlds_ so you never lose your favourite server to the others in the list!